pkgdown/header.html

 Shape-based PRIME::decompose() with fn = PRIME::local_maxima_decompose Single-sample or pooled data; fast; no replicates needed

-Both functions return a GRanges object of decomposed sub-clusters annotated with the same CAGEfightR-style statistics as ordinary tag clusters (score, thick, tpm.dominant_ctss, etc.), so they slot directly into downstream CAGEfightR/PRIME workflows.
+The function returns a GRanges object of decomposed sub-clusters annotated with the same CAGEfightR-style statistics as ordinary tag clusters (score, thick, tpm.dominant_ctss, etc.), so it slots directly into downstream CAGEfightR/PRIME workflows.

 Inputs: CTSSs and tag clusters